ton-community/ton-docs/docs/v3/guidelines/dapps/tutorials/telegram-bot-examples/accept-payments-in-a-telegram-bot.md

 ### Work with database

 Let's analyze the process:
 A user makes a transaction.
 How do we verify it?
-How do we ensure that the same transaction isn'tt confirmed twice?
+How do we ensure that the same transaction isn't confirmed twice?

-Each transaction includes a body_hash, which allows us to easily check whether the transaction is already in the database.
+Each transaction includes a `body_hash`, which allows us to easily check whether the transaction is already in the database.

 We only add transactions that have been verified.
 The `check_transaction` function determines whether a given transaction is already in the database.